 When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?
-What about when you start drawing the bedroom, city block, or park that the story takes place in?

 Color is a big choice in your kid’s book—and with some deductions and questioning, you can choose colors that speak as loud as the words!